 The hatching of turkey poults is an art in itself.
 While other species might be forgiving of hatcher environment mismanagement, turkeys are not.
 Indeed, there are many species-specific considerations that make correct management of the hatcher most critical.

-Managing humidity in the turkey hatcher may not be unique in itself, but it is certainly defining to the Petersime Embryo-Response Incubation™ philosophy.
+Managing humidity in the turkey hatcher may not be unique in itself, but it is certainly defining to Petersime’s Embryo-Response Incubation™ technology.
 As the poults are particularly temperature-sensitive, the action of spraying causes the temperature to fluctuate.
 It is therefore better to avoid the use of humidity sprays.
-Humidity is, however, essential during hatching to keep the shell membranes moisturised.
-To enable a humidity-rich environment that is conducive to the hatching poults fully extracting themselves from their shells, we let the level of CO2 control the level of ventilation, in the same way it was done in the setter.
+Humidity is, however, essential during hatching to keep the shell membranes moisturized.
+To enable a humidity-rich environment that is conducive to the hatching poults fully extracting themselves from their shells, Petersime’s technology lets the level of CO2 control the level of ventilation, in the same way it was done in the setter.

 To stimulate late-hatching birds to complete their hatch, Petersime’s incubation program calls for an increase in CO2.
 To accommodate for this, ventilation levels are reduced.
 As this coincides with the hatching of the eggs, naturally released humidity will be captured inside the machine.
 This humidity has no detrimental effect on the temperature.
 On the contrary, it helps moisturize shell membranes, thereby allowing poults to hatch without expending too much energy.
 Timing, here, is critical for success.
 If CO2 is increased too early, the late hatching poults will grow accustomed to their environment and will no longer perceive it as a stimulus.
 Ideally, the process corresponds with the commencement of the hatch, tightening the hatch window and reducing the incidence of pipped alive poults.
 This completes the work kickstarted by the Re-Store heat treatment and maintained by the setter.